INSIGHTS FOR GOVERNMENT DEPARTMENTS

 Give department managers and staff access to vendor payments and other transactions.
 Respond to inquiries about pending or in-process payments, analyse vendor trends, and verify that expenses came from the right account.

 Uncover economic development opportunities by examining sales tax revenues across your community.
 Communicate capital project plans and status to elected bodies and citizens.

 View and create beautiful, interactive maps on the fly.
 Our proprietary mapping engine lets you zoom through and explore millions of data points on the key metrics that impact your communities the most.

 Instead of taking hours or even days to answer questions or fulfil information requests, obtain the insights you need in seconds.
 Empower managers across the organization to answer their own questions and drill into the data.

-ABM Systems can help government organisations by implementing a data driven and analytics focused approach.
-Operational efficiency is improved by allowing all levels of the organisation to process and examine last sets of data and identify patterns and trends that allow a better engagement with citizens and increase operating efficiency.
-This in turn will lead to new revenue opportunities and reduce cost while maintaining better compliance with laws and regulations.
+ABM Systems can help government organisations by implementing a data-driven and analytics-focused approach.
+Operational efficiency is improved by allowing all levels of the organisation to process and examine last sets of data and identify patterns and trends that allow better engagement with citizens and increase operating efficiency.
+This, in turn, will lead to new revenue opportunities and reduce cost while maintaining better compliance with laws and regulations.

 Analytics within the governmental sphere includes handling, processing and sharing of massive quantities of data.
-This data may be unstructured, ABM systems creates an environment that utilises ‘cleansed’ data and allow the relevant and accurate information to be delivered to the appropriate bodies for interpretation and analysis.
+This data may be unstructured, ABM systems create an environment that utilises ‘cleansed’ data and allows the relevant and accurate information to be delivered to the appropriate bodies for interpretation and analysis.